Advertising mail

 How easy is it for the recipients of your direct marketing to raise an objection to you with regard to the processing of their personal data?
 Make sure that this is possible from the very first contact they have with you.

-Are people not or not yet your customers?
+Are you unable to successfully rely on the legitimate interest basis?
+For example, because the weighing of interests shows that the interests of the data subjects outweigh your interests?
 Then you will, in most cases, need the legal basis of consent for collecting their personal data and using them for direct marketing by post.

 Withdrawing consent